xrdocs/cloud-scale-networking/_blogs/ios-xr-evolution-part2.md

 Note that data distribution and access is inherently different from the messaging infrastructure/IPC mechanism – the messaging infrastructure provides a means of communication, it does not define the approach as to how to present data to other parts of the system that need the data, or how an application locates its resources that it needs for its operation.
 These issues are fundamental to the applications that run in IOS XR and are reflected in the implicit decisions an application is built upon.

-Understanding inherent data characteristics of router cluster is essential in designing and optimizing the NOS properly.
+Understanding inherent data characteristics of router (fixed chassis pizza-box, modular chassis with route processors, line cards or big multi-chassis systems), is essential in designing and optimizing the NOS properly.
 There are detailed studies to understand data access pattens for various file systems.
 Similar studies are being done to understand data patterns in cloud environment today.

 IOS XR is designed taking into account the data distribution and access patterns in a small single CPU IOS XR router to a large distributed router built from multiple chassis.
 Based on these insights, the IOS XR NOS data access and distribution characteristics can be categorized as follows: